mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 {% endhighlight %}

 But storing references to functions and passing them around is hardly revolutionary.
-For me the real advantage of using currying and partial application is that they give you the ability to create small, reuseable chunks of code easily.
+The real advantage of these techniques is that they give you the ability to create small, reuseable chunks of code easily.

 Let's make a little wrapper around the modulo operator and a utility function that checks whether a number is odd: